junli7/bloonsSchool/README.md

 # **Italian Brainrot Tower Defense**

-This project is a simple tower defense game It combines aspects of **BloonsTD** with **italian brainrot** main objective of the game is to survive as many rounds as possible by placing and upgrading italian brainrot characters enemies are different variants of humans attempting to traverse the path
+This project is a simple tower defense game It is the combination of **BloonsTD** with **italian brainrot**.
+The main objective of the game is to survive as many rounds as possible by placing and upgrading italian brainrot characters.
+Enemies are different variants of humans attempting to traverse the path.
+If a human makes it past, then you lose a life.

 The <ins> GamePanel</ins> class handles visuals (drawing), user input, and the game loop This includes movement of enemies (humans), monkeys (characters) and wave management